himanshurawlani/convnet-interpretability-keras/README.md

 * Visualizing input pixel space from intermediate activation using deconvnets
 * Visualizing areas of interest in input image for each layer using GradCAM technique

-Read more about this project here
+Read more about this project in my blog [here](https://towardsdatascience.com/visual-interpretability-for-convolutional-neural-networks-2453856210ce)